vonhoff/Animation2Tilemap/README.md

 ## Motivation

-I was inspired by classic isometric games like Populous.
-My goal was to replicate that style in my own projects by using [Tilengine](https://www.tilengine.org/) as a rendering engine.
-However, I encountered a challenge due to its lack of native support for diamond isometric tiles.
+I was inspired to create Animation2Tilemap by my love for classic isometric games like Populous.
+I wanted to capture this unique style in my own game projects, but I found that working with animated isometric tiles was quite challenging.

-Tilengine does not support diamond tiles because standard 2D chipsets do not support them either.
-Classic isometric games, such as Populous, used standard square tiles that were diagonally split.
-This combination of corners from different diamond tiles gave the illusion of isometric tiles.

-To work around this, I divided pre-rendered animated images into square tiles.
-This approach allowed me to integrate animated elements into an orthographic tileset.
-However, the process was cumbersome.
-It involved manual extraction, slicing, and filtering for duplicates, as well as organizing the tiles.
-I created this tool to automate that process.
+These games often used square tiles that were split diagonally to create the look of diamond-shaped tiles.
+This method was necessary due to the limitations of older hardware, and it is still useful today.

+The process of converting animated images into tilesets was tedious and time-consuming.
+It involved manually cutting out frames, organizing tiles, and filtering out duplicates, which could lead to errors.
+I developed Animation2Tilemap to simplify this workflow.

+I also noticed that many developers have trouble converting animated sprites into formats compatible with modern game engines and level editors.
+This tool automates this process, making it faster and easier to create animated tilesets and tilemaps.
+It not only saves time, but also allows for more creativity in the design of tile-based games, whether they are isometric or orthographic.

 ## Acknowledgments

 If you find Animation2Tilemap useful in your projects, consider leaving a star! ⭐

-## Archival Note

-This is the final version of Animation2Tilemap as all desired features have been implemented.
-No further updates will be made to this project.
-The software is provided as-is.